Reactive Synthesis of Smart Contract Control Flows: Introduction

+The above formula demonstrates the challenges associated with parameterized TSL synthesis.
+First of all, a part of the formula restricts the allowed method calls, which are inputs in the synthesis problem.
+To make specifications realizable, we restrict ourselves to safety properties, which we express in the past-time fragment of parameterized TSL.
+Second, as the contract might interact with arbitrarily many voters, the above formula ranges over an infinite domain.
+However, we need to find a finite representation of the system that can be translated into feasible Solidity code.

-We proceed in two steps.
-First, we observe that smart contract specifications fall into the safety fragment, which enables us to use the simpler past-time fragment of TSL.
-Unfortunately, we show that the realizability problem of pastTSL is already undecidable, even without parameters.
-For unparameterized pastTSL formulas, however, we can still employ a sound reduction to LTL, following~\cite{FinkbeinerKPS19}.
+We tackle this challenge in two steps.
+First, we translate the parameterized pastTSL formula to pastTSL to synthesize a finite representation of the system.
+Unfortunately, we show that the realizability problem of pastTSL is undecidable, even without parameters.
+As a remedy, we employ a sound approximation in LTL~\cite{FinkbeinerKPS19} to make synthesis possible.

-In a second step, we lift the synthesis to parameterized pastTSL.
-We present a sound algorithm that splits the infinite-state machine into a hierarchical structure of smaller, distributed finite-state machines.
-This architecture minimizes the number of transactions needed to keep the system up to date at runtime.
+In a second step, we split the resulting state machine into a hierarchical structure of smaller, distributed state machines.
+This architecture can be interpreted as an infinite-state system realizing the original formula.
+It also minimizes the number of transactions needed to keep the system up to date at runtime.

-We implement the toolchain in our tool \tool, which, due to the past-time fragment, leverages efficient symbolic algorithms.
-We evaluate \tool on ten different smart contract specifications, and obtain an average synthesis time of two seconds.
+We implement the approach in our prototype \tool, which, due to the past-time fragment, leverages efficient symbolic algorithms.
+We specify ten different smart contract specifications and obtain an average synthesis time of two seconds.
 Our largest specification is based on Avolab's NFT auction~\cite{NFTReference} and produces a state machine with 12 states in 12 seconds.
-To summarize, we \begin{itemize} [leftmargin=15pt] \item show how to specify smart contract control flows in \pastTSL with and without parameters, \item prove undecidability of the general realizability problem of \pastTSL, \item define \pastTSL with universally quantified parameters and show how to synthesize infinite-state machines with an efficient representation in Solidity, \item present \tool, the first tool that synthesizes smart contracts from a temporal specification that reasons about the transaction order, method access rights, and the fields' data flow. \end{itemize}
+To summarize, we \begin{itemize} [leftmargin=15pt] \item show how to specify smart contract control flows in parameterized \pastTSL, \item prove undecidability of the general realizability problem of \pastTSL, \item and present a sound (but necessarily incomplete) synthesis approach for parameterized pastTSL formulas that generates a hierarchy of state machines to enable a compact representation of the system in Solidity. \end{itemize}